Fly Fishing in Belize: The Complete Guide for 2025

 Punta Gorda

-Aerial shot of a group of boats of various sizes on the water
+An aerial shot of a group of charter boats of various sizes peacefully resting on the crystal clear waters of Belize

 Finally, fly fishing in Punta Gorda allows you to get a taste of Southern Belize.
 Here, you can take in the mountains of Honduras and enjoy the soft mud bottom lagoons and schools of Permit on the pancake flats.